-- 1. With lead pin(s) still connected, remove the existing generator from the pocket. - 2.
-Open the accessory pack and remove the hex screwdriver and test resistor. - 3.
-Remove the lead connector pin(s) from the lead receptacle(s) by inserting the hex screwdriver through the center of the setscrew plug(s) and loosening the setscrew(s).
-Avoid backing out the setscrew(s) more than necessary to remove the lead.
-No more than a half turn should be required to remove the lead. - 4.
-If foreign material (e.g., blood) is observed in the generator receptacle(s), flush the receptacle(s) with saline to remove the foreign material.
-Drain the excess fluid from the receptacle(s).
+- 1. With the lead pin still connected, remove the existing generator from the pocket. - 2.
+Open the accessory pack and remove the hex screwdriver and test resistor.

+- 3. Remove the lead connector pin from the generator receptacle.
+Insert the hex screwdriver through the center of the setscrew plug and loosen the setscrew.
+Do not back the setscrew out more than necessary to remove the lead.
+No more than a half turn should be required. - 4.
+If foreign material (e.g., blood) is observed in the generator receptacle, flush the receptacle with saline to remove the foreign material.
+Drain the excess fluid from the receptacle.
 Do not place any object (other than the connector pin) into the receptacle.
-Use saline to clean the lead connector pin(s), then wipe dry.

-5. Re-insert the existing lead connector pin(s) into the existing generator following proper lead insertion techniques.
+Use saline to clean the lead connector pin, then wipe dry. - 5.
+Follow proper lead insertion techniques to re-insert the existing lead connector pin into the existing generator.